vhdvhd/vhdvhd.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a final-year Ph.D. student in [Mathematics](https://math.illinois.edu) at the University of Illinois Urbana-Champaign.
+I am a sixth-year Math Ph.D. student at the University of Illinois Urbana-Champaign, where I am advised by [Richard S. Laugesen](https://math.illinois.edu/directory/profile/laugesen).
+Prior to this, I earned my B.S. in Mathematics from the Kuang Yaming Honors School at Nanjing University.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->